-PERMITTED vehicles or vehicles with load may have time restriction imposed on the permit as a condition of the permit.
-The travel restrictions will identify where the travel restrictions are applicable and the times of the travel restrictions.
+Permitted vehicles, or vehicles with load, may have time restrictions imposed on the permit as a condition of the permit.
+The permit will identify where the travel restrictions are applicable and the times of the travel restrictions.

 5.2 Urban Area Peak Traffic Restrictions: